-Once there, he brought her to Ashok Vatika, a beautiful garden with
+Once there, he brought her to Ashok Vatika, a beautiful garden with idyllic

-force.
-Instead, he intended to keep her captive till the time that she changed her mind and was
+intended to keep her captive till the time that she changed her mind and was

 willing to marry him.

 Was Sita Ravana's Daughter?

 There is yet another interesting angle to this story.
-Vedavati, a
+Vedavati, a pious

-Lakshmi.
-In her human manifestation, she always wanted to marry Vishnu.
+her human manifestation, she always wanted to marry Vishnu.
 One day, when

 she was meditating at the riverbank, Ravana happened to see her and was

 instantly smitten by her radiant beauty.
 He approached her and tried to

 violate her.
 Wanting to escape from him, Vedavati jumped into a fire pit

 that had originally been created for a yagna.
 Before dying, she cursed him

 that she would be responsible for his death in her next birth.
 Sure enough,

 in her next birth, she was born as the daughter of Mandodari and Ravana.